Three Years of Biking: Reflections and Insights

 Understanding Aerobic Threshold (AeT) and the value of low effort/high volume exercises:

 As I went deeper into biking details, I came across the Aerobic Threshold (AeT) concept.
 This measure indicates the upper limit where one’s body can perform while still staying in the aerobic zone (below the lactate threshold), primarily using fat as a fuel source (here is a pretty comprehensive article about it).
 Riding above this limit too often can lead to fatigue and longer recovery times.
 I have realized that keeping at least 70-80 percent of my rides below the AeT allows me to bike daily without the risk of burnout.
-More than just a scientific metric, being a bit more data-driven in my approach has become a lesson in self-awareness and balance, ensuring that I enjoy the journey while avoiding overexertion.
+Being a bit more data-driven in my approach, I have realized, allows me to bike quite a bit without risking overexertion.